BGforgeNet/tbaf-example/README.md

-## IElib template
+## TBAF example

-An example IE mod project setup for TBAF usage.
+An example/template IE mod project setup for TBAF usage.

 These steps arent's strictly necessary for using TBAF, but you'll save yourself some headache by following them.